 Following its initial launch in 2017, where the investigation intended to look specifically at 23 incidents occurring between 2009 and 2016, the investigation has expanded dramatically, with many more families coming forward

 Leading the investigation is Donna Ockenden, a registered midwife and maternity clinical expert (now Chair of the Independent Maternity review into care at The Shrewsbury and Telford Hospitals NHS Trust).
-The Investigation has gone on to identify hundreds of further possible cases, where tragically, mothers, and babies have died or been left with life-changing brain injuries.
+The Investigation has gone on to identify hundreds of further possible cases, where tragically, mothers, and babies have died or been left with life-changing injuries.

 The Ockenden Review has now identified nearly 1,900 individual cases where there are signs of sub-standard care being a contributory factor in the death or serious injury to a baby or the death of a mother.